Updating Yandex StoreDoc cluster settings

 export IAM_TOKEN="<IAM_token>" -

-destinationFolderIdis the ID of the folder you want to move your cluster to.
-You can fetch this ID together with the list of folders in the cloud.You can request the cluster ID with the list of clusters in the folder.
+destinationFolderIdis the ID of the target folder for your cluster.
+You can get this ID from the list of folders in the cloud.You can get the cluster ID with the list of clusters in the folder.

 -